Ellusu/easy-basic-authentication/plugin/readme.txt

 - Choose whether to enable basic authentication for the entire site or just the admin area.
 - Set a custom username and password for secure access.
 - Monitor failed access attempts and access logs for added security.

+## GitHub Repository

+You can find the source code and contribute to the project on GitHub: [Easy Basic Authentication on GitHub](https://github.com/Ellusu/easy-basic-authentication)